Cysiuu/awesome-browsers/README.md

     - **[Start.me](https://chromewebstore.google.com/detail/strona-nowej-karty-startm/cfmnkhhioonhiehehedmnjibmampjiab)** - Express yourself by customizing your start page

     - **[Volume master](https://chromewebstore.google.com/detail/volume-master-kontroler-g/jghecgabfgfdldnmbfkhmffcabddioke)** - Let you boost volume up to 600%

+    - **[Chaff](https://chromewebstore.google.com/detail/chaff/jgjhamliocfhehbocekgcddfjpgdjnje)** - Generate random web browsing traffic to obfuscate actual browsing behavior to avoid profiling through 3rd party observation
+    - **[ClearURLs](https://chromewebstore.google.com/detail/clearurls/lckanjgmijmafbedllaakclkaicjfmnk)** - Automatically remove tracking elements from URLs to help protect your privacy when browse through the Internet
+    - **[Wayback Machine](https://chromewebstore.google.com/detail/wayback-machine/fpnmgdkabkmnadcjpehmlllkndpkmiak)** - Go back in time to see how a website has changed through the history of the Web.
+Save websites, view missing 404 Not Found pages, or read archived books & papers
+    - **[Perplexity - AI Companion](https://chromewebstore.google.com/detail/perplexity-ai-companion/hlgbcneanomplepojfcnclggenpcoldo)** - Ever found yourself buried in browser tabs, trying to find that one answer or summary that makes everything clear?
+Perplexity is your go-to solution—a harmonious blend of ChatGPT and Google, designed to serve your curiosity instantly
+    - **[OneTab](https://chromewebstore.google.com/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall)** - Every time you have too many cards, click the OneTab icon to turn all cards into a list.
+If you want to access them again, you can restore all or individual cards
+    - **[Extensity](https://chromewebstore.google.com/detail/extensity/jjmflmamggggndanpgfnpelongoepncg)** - Quickly enable / disable Google Chrome extensions
+    - **[d3coder](https://chromewebstore.google.com/detail/d3coder/gncnbkghencmkfgeepfaonmegemakcol)** - Add-on that allows you to encode and decode different types of encoding, such as base64, rot13 or time ...
+    - **[Distill Web Monitor](https://chromewebstore.google.com/detail/distill-web-monitor/inlikjemeeknofckkjolnjbpehgadgge)** - Monitor changes on websites and news channels.
+Receive email or text notifications about changes
+    - **[GoFullPage](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl)** - Capture a screenshot of your current page in entity and reliably — without requesting any extra permissions!
+    - **[Fake news debunker](https://chromewebstore.google.com/detail/fake-news-debunker-by-inv/mhccpoafgdgbhnjfhkcmgknndkeenfhe)** - Plugin has been designed as a verification “Swiss army knife ” helping journalists, fact-checkers, and human rights defenders to save time and be more efficient in their fact-checking and debunking tasks on social networks especially when verios
+    - **[Link Grabber](https://chromewebstore.google.com/detail/link-grabber/caodelkhipncidmoebgbbeemedohcdma)** - An easy to use extractor or grabber for hyperlinks on an HTML page, extract links from an HTML page and display them in another tab
+    - **[Linkclump](https://chromewebstore.google.com/detail/linkclump/lfpjkncokllnfokkgpkobnkbkmelfefj)** - Linkclump gives you the ability to drag a selection box around links using your mouse to quickly open as new tabs, open in new window, save as bookmarks, or copy to clipboard.
+Similar to Snap Links or Multi Links for Firefox
+    - **[NoScript](https://chromewebstore.google.com/detail/noscript/doojmbjmlfjjnbmnoijecmcbfeoakpjm)** - Maximum protection for your browser: NoScript allows active content only in trusted domains to prevent them ...
+    - **[Project Naptha](https://chromewebstore.google.com/detail/project-naptha/molncoemjfmpgdkbdlbjmhlcgniigdnf)** - Highlight, copy, edit, and translate text from any image on the web
+    - **[Office Editor](https://chromewebstore.google.com/detail/edytor-office/gbkeegbaiigmenfmjfclcdgdpimamgkj)** - Display and edit Microsoft Word, Excel and PowerPoint files even if you don't have Office installed on your computer
+    - **[User-Agent Switcher and Manager](https://chromewebstore.google.com/detail/user-agent-switcher-and-m/bhchdcejhohfmigjafbampogmaanbfkg)** - Spoof websites trying to gather information about your web navigation to deliver distinct content you may not want
+    - **[Shodan](https://chromewebstore.google.com/detail/shodan/jjalcfnidlmpjhdfepjhjbhnhkbgleap)** - The Shodan plugin tells you where the website is hosted (country, city), who owns the IP and what other services / ports are open
+    - **[Grammarly](https://chromewebstore.google.com/detail/grammarly-ai-writing-and/kbfnbcaeplbcioakkpcpgfkobkghlhen)** - Improve your writing with all-in-one assistance — including generative AI, grammar check, and more
+    - **[Vortimo OSINT Tool](https://chromewebstore.google.com/detail/vortimo-osint-tool/mnakbpdnkedaegeiaoakkjafhoidklnf)** - Bookmark / record pages, store screenshots, scrape and enrich entities.
+Finds text on every page + highlight

 - ## Addons mozilla